-School Contact Information Destination Durham Continuing Education (905) 436-3211 dceinfo@ddsb.ca dce.ca Α (U W

-A • Apprenticeship C • College T • Training Programs U • University W • Workplace
+School Contact Inform nation Destination Durham Continuing Education (905) 436-3211 dceinfo@ddsb.ca dce.ca ACUW A • A oprenticeship C • Co ollege T • Training Pro ograms U • Uni versity W • Workplace

-The LEAP Connection is a partnership between Durham Continuing Education, Ontario Works Learning Earning and Parenting Program (LEAP), and the Early ON Centre.
-Located at the Oshawa YWCA, the program offers an alternative, continuous entry educational program.
-Young parents in this program are between 18-25 years of age, are interested in returning to high school studies, but who may not yet be ready to attend full-time mainstream classes.
+The LEAP Connection is a partnership between Durham Continuing Education and Ontario Works Learning Earning and Parenting Program (LEAP).
+Currently offered in an on-line format, the program offers an alternative, continuous entry educational program.
+Young parents in this program are between 18-25 years of age, are interested in returning to high school studies, but may not yet be ready to attend full-time mainstream classes.